partiknain/dsa-with-cpp/README.md

 ## hashing
 -  two_sum.cpp     ->problem of two sum using hashing
+-  duplicate.cpp   ->problem of to find duplicate using hashing
 ## How to Run

 1. Open the file in VS Code or any C++ IDE